Stock futures tentative ahead of interest rate decision

 Comcast shares slipped slightly, while Fox shares climbed.
 21st Century Fox is the parent of FOX Business and Fox News.

-In Wednesday’s trading, China’s Shanghai Composite was lower by 0.8%.
+In Wednesday’s trading, China’s Shanghai Composite closed down 1%.

 In Europe, London’s FTSE was lower by 0.31%, Germany’s DAX was down 0.37% and France’s CAC was off by 0.04%.